Skip to main content

 #

 I also provided VO for supplemental materials on the project including video tutorials for the game and other aspects of the learning intervention.
 I tried to adopt a subdued and welcoming tone similar to an educational segment narrator.
-I also set up a small recording area in my home office with some audio foam, and I cleaned and cut all the audio myself using audacity on linux.
+I also set up a small recording area in my home office with some audio foam, and I cleaned and cut all the audio myself using Audacity on Linux.